Rabia Sultan

-As imperial consort
+As Haseki Sultan

+Her origin is unconfirmed, but some historical sources document that she was originally from Bulgaria, born in 1670.
+Mostly the consorts of the Ottoman sultans were by custom normally concubines of Christian origin, who came to the Ottoman Imperial harem via the Ottoman slave trade, and converted to Islam and given a slave name after their arrival.

-Since, Muazzez Sultan, the mother of Sultan Ahmed had died in 1687 before his accession to the throne in 1691, Rabia assumed the position of the highest ranking female member of the royal family with the title of "Senior Consort".
+Since Muazzez Sultan, the mother of Sultan Ahmed, had died in 1687 before his accession to the throne in 1691, when Rabia became Ahmed's favorite she assumed the position of the highest-ranking female member of the royal family, with the title of "Senior Consort".

-On 6 October 1692, she gave birth to twin sons, Şehzade Ibrahim and Şehzade Selim in the Edirne Palace.
+On 6 October 1692, she gave birth to twin sons, Şehzade Ibrahim and Şehzade Selim, in the Edirne Palace.
 Following their birth, Ahmed presented her the mansion of Bayburtlu Kara Ibrahim Pasha located in Kuzguncuk. Şehzade Selim died in May 1693.

 On 11 November 1692, she was given the title of "Haseki Sultan".
-Rabia was the last woman in history to have this title.
-After Ahmed II death, the mains consorts of next Sultans were entitled as Kadın, a not esclusive and less prestigious title.
-Kara Mustafa Pasha, who had been executed in 1683, had left a large amount of assets which had been enlisted in the imperial treasury.
+Rabia was the last woman in history to have this title and position: after Ahmed II's death, the main consorts of subsequent sultans were titled Kadın, a nonexclusive and less prestigious title.
+Kara Mustafa Pasha, who had been executed in 1683, had left a large amount of assets that had been placed in the imperial treasury.
 In December 1692, diamond froggings from these assets ended up on Rabia's fur coat.
 She also received a diamond crown from the same assets.

-In January 1694, Rabia attended the wedding of Ümmi Sultan, daughter of Mehmed IV, and Silahdar Çerkes Osman Pasha.
+In January 1694, Rabia attended the wedding of Ümmügülsüm Sultan, daughter of Mehmed IV, and Silahdar Çerkes Osman Pasha.
 On 23 October 1694, she gave birth to her third child and only daughter, Asiye Sultan.
 Following her birth, Ahmed granted her lands in Aleppo.

-Gevherhan Sultan, daughter of Sultan Ibrahim, and Rabia's sister-in-law, is understood to have been in great debt, as is demonstrated by Topkapı Palace archives dating 28 November 1694, a substantial amount of which was owed to Rabia.